 Now that you can personalize your workflow to add any additional steps that are part of your SOP.
 Manifestly makes editing your workflows very easy.
 Plus, you can add all kinds of media, files, and descriptions to each step.
 That allows you to keep a tight checklist without missing important details.

 Once your workflow is finished you’ll be able to run independent checklists for every applicant that comes your way.
 You don’t have to obsess over getting it perfect the first time.
 Changes that you make to the workflow can be implemented on every active checklist.
 Which is pretty convenient when working with a team.
 A change in SOPs can give a hard time to some of your team members.
-Rolling out the changes to all active checklists will guarantee that your team gets a reminder about the changes at the right time.
+Rolling out the changes to all active runs will guarantee that your team gets a reminder about the changes at the right time.

 As always, we’re happy to hear your thoughts.
 Could our Applicant Review template be any better?
 Are we missing any crucial steps?
 Please let us know by commenting on this post.